 Subway recognises the issues surrounding modern slavery and human trafficking are continuously changing and developing.
+We are still at the beginning of this journey toward robust mitigation processes and holistic governance but are committed to further strengthening the due diligence approach within a complex business model.
 There is no single solution to ending modern slavery and Subway is committed to looking for ways to improve and strengthen how it identifies and mitigates modern slavery risks within its complex supply chain and operations.

-Looking forward into the next reporting year, Subway is committed to:
+Looking forward into the next reporting year, Subway is committed to defining a more robust strategy with particular focus on the following areas:

-- Improving our documentation, policies and codes in this area; - Increasing modern slavery awareness; - Continuing to work closely with internal and external stakeholders, namely IPC Asia Pacific to improve and support practices to mitigate the risk of modern slavery and human trafficking in our supply chain; - Continuing to work with other industry leaders and collaborative groups in this area to understand their approaches to modern slavery and identify any opportunities we could implement.
+- Policy implementation and effective monitoring - Organisational training and awareness - Internal consultation to understand areas for improvement - Collaboration with industry leaders to identify areas of opportunity - Improving our documentation, policies and codes in this area; - Increasing modern slavery awareness and education; - Continuing to work closely with internal and external stakeholders, namely IPC Asia Pacific to improve and support practices to mitigate the risk of modern slavery and human trafficking in our supply chain; - Continuing to work with other industry leaders and collaborative groups in this area to understand their approaches to modern slavery and identify any opportunities we could implement.